How to Define Upholstery Fabric

 Upholstery Fiber Types

-Cotton– a natural fiber preferred for its breathability and budget-friendly reputation.
+Cotton– a natural fiber preferred for its breathe ability and budget-friendly reputation.

 Cotton is great for those wanting the soft feel but is susceptible to fading and stains easy.